Log in

 v.leggett@blacksofthechesapeake.com

-He is the President and CEO of OMO Energy & Technology, Inc. CJ is known for his knowledge and wisdom shattering the glass ceiling in the oil and gas industry.
-He is best recognized as one of the most successful corporate leaders throughout the field.
+He is the President & CEO of OMO Energy & Technology, Inc. CJ is known for (his knowledge and wisdom shattering the glass ceiling in the oil and gas industry, he is best recognized as one of the most successful corporate leaders throughout the field.

-For the past several years, CJ has served as Board Chairman for the Blacks of the Chesapeake Foundation (BOCF).
-Through CJ's business acumen, he has provided much needed organizational, development, guidance, and leadership to the education and environmental agenda of the BOCF.
-He has spearheaded successful legislative initiatives through the Maryland General Assembly, including chairing the "Task Force Minorities in the Environment Community."
+For the past several years, CJ has served as Board Chairman for the Blacks of the Chesapeake Foundation.
+(BOCF) Through CJ’s business acumen, he has provided much-needed organizational development, guidance, and leadership to the education and environmental agenda of the BOCF.
+He has spearheaded successful legislative initiatives through the Maryland General Assembly, including chairing the “Task Force Minorities in the Environmental Community.”

-CJ is a decorated United States Navy Vietnam-era Veteran, and since 1998, he has served on the College of Science & Technology Advisory Board at Texas Southern University, Houston, TX and works with several Historically Black Colleges and Universities.
+CJ is a decorated United States Navy Vietnam-Era Veteran, and since 1998, he has served on the College of Science & Technology Advisory Board at Texas Southern University, Houston, TX and works with several Historically Black Colleges and Universities (HBCUs).

 Akil Leggett, Jr., Director of Technology